beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

 On the ground, the team has all those items at hand, and they dump them on a table.
-A staff member holds up a square scrubber and a round scrubber and tells everyone, "We gotta find a way to make _this_ fit into the hole for _this_," he gestures toward the table, "using nothing but _that_."
+A staff member holds up a square scrubber and a round scrubber and tells everyone, "We gotta find a way to make _this_ fit into the hole for _this_."
+He then gestures toward the table, adding, "Using nothing but _that_."

 And that's what programming is like, except, obviously and fortunately no lives are at stake.
 (Typically.)